reekid420/unblocked-game-website/improvement-roadmap.md

 ---

 ## 3. **Detailed File Analysis**

+---

+## 4. **Recent Progress (2025-04-15)**

+- **Backend Conversion Begins (2025-04-15):**
+  - Starting migration of backend (Node.js/Express, Socket.IO, API, etc.) to modern, modular TypeScript.
+  - All backend changes will be tracked here and the roadmap will be updated after every change.
+  - `server.js` has been converted to `server.ts` as a minimal TypeScript port.
+All logic is preserved as in the original; further modularization and refactoring will be addressed in future steps.
+  - Middleware, proxy, and server logic (lines 60–260 of legacy server.js) have been migrated to server.ts with minimal change.
+Some TypeScript linter issues (e.g., variable redeclaration, type overloads) are present and will be addressed in the next step.
+  - /bare-info, legacy bare redirects, HTML/static file handlers, SPA fallback, and bare WebSocket logic (lines 460–660 of legacy server.js) have now been migrated to server.ts.
+Remaining linter issues only relate to legacy router imports and signatures involving unconverted code.

+- **React + TypeScript + Vite migration underway:**
+  - HomePage, NavBar, LoginPage, LoginForm converted to React components.
+  - HomePage is now pixel-perfect to legacy HTML/CSS.
+  - All legacy SCSS is loaded globally via Vite, using the same class names for seamless style transfer.
+  - Font Awesome icons and structure preserved.
+  - Project cleaned: old frontend directory/configs removed, tsconfig/app.json updated.
+  - Linter warnings resolved (unused imports, config cleanup).
+- **Next up:**
+  - Continue migrating additional pages (chat, AI chat, games, etc.)
+  - Modularize more JS logic (dynamic fact, proxy behavior, etc.)
+  - Refactor styles to CSS Modules if needed for component isolation.
+  - Expand/modernize UI as desired while preserving legacy look.

 ### **Key Files**
 - **server.js**: Central logic for static serving, proxying, SPA fallback, error handling, Socket.IO, and environment config. _Complex, monolithic, needs modularization._